Whitetail Deer Recipe

 Preparation: Dredge shanks in seasoned flour.

-Browning: Heat oil in Dutch oven and brown shanks on all sides.
+Browning: Heat oil in Dutch oven and brown shanks on all sides, about 3-4 minutes per side.
 Remove and set aside.

 Vegetables: Sauté onion, carrots, and celery until softened.
 Add garlic and cook 1 minute.